Bohr-Sommerfeld profile surgeries and Disk Potentials: Introduction

-By specializing to the case of BSP surgery with a profile modelled on the lift of the equator circle in $\bP^1$ we can recover the change of disk-potential under Lagrangian disk surgery (Example \ref{ex:disksurg}) and by specializing to the lift of the Clifford torus we obtain the change of disk potential under higher mutation (Example \ref{ex:highermut}). \end{remark}
+\begin{remark}{(Lagrangian Mutations as a special case of BSP surgery)} By specializing to BSP surgery with a profile modeled on the real Legendrian circle $S^1_{\bR} = S^3 \cap \bR^2$ in the standard contact sphere $S^3 \hookrightarrow \bC^2$, we can recover the classical wall-crossing formula \cite{Aur07,PW19,ch10} for Lagrangian disk surgeries (Example \ref{ex:disksurg}).
+By specializing to the BSP surgery, corresponding to the Legendrian Clifford torus, we obtain the change of disk potential under a local higher mutation (Example \ref{ex:highermut}). \end{remark}

 \begin{remark} We expect that the change of potential formula in Theorem \ref{mainthm} can be upgraded to an invariance result in the Donaldson-Fukaya category.
-In particular, under a birational change of local systems, $\rho \mapsto \rho_\Lambda,$ we expect $(L,\rho)$ and $(BSP(L),\rho)$ to be quasi-isomorphic to each other.
+In particular, under a birational change of local systems, $\rho \mapsto \rho_\Lambda,$ we expect $(L,\rho)$ and $(BSP^\Lambda(L),\rho)$ to be quasi-isomorphic to each other.
 The proof strategy presented here using SFT breaking should work, but we do not pursue this direction in this article. \end{remark}